 “People are ending up with tons of residue on their scalps that regular shampoo can’t really handle.”

-“I highly recommend exfoliating your scalp,” says Josh Rosebrook, natural hair and skin-care guru and founder of his eponymous product line.
+“I highly recommend exfoliating your scalp,” says Josh Rosebrook, natural hair and skin-care expert and founder of his eponymous product line.
 “Doing so triggers new skin cell growth, helps clear away dead skin, and clears your follicles.”
 And he notes it’s doubly important if you often find yourself with an oily scalp.

 To work their dullness-removing superpowers, these new shampoos are made with ingredients like volcanic ash, charcoal, sugar, and sea salt, according to Wickes, who also suggests her own (incredibly easy) DIY method.